nebulacommander/parrot/docs/non-technical-guide.md

-# Swift Voice Assistant: User Guide
+# parrot Voice Assistant: User Guide

-## What is Swift?
+## What is parrot?

-Swift is a modern voice assistant that helps you get quick answers to your questions.
+parrot is a modern voice assistant that helps you get quick answers to your questions.
 Think of it like having a knowledgeable friend who can listen to you speak or read your typed messages and respond intelligently.

 ## Key Features

 ### 1. Two Ways to Communicate
-- **Voice Chat**: Just start speaking, and Swift will listen
+- **Voice Chat**: Just start speaking, and parrot will listen
 - **Text Chat**: Type your questions if you prefer writing

 ### 2. Smart Responses